benbalter/benbalter.github.com/posts/_posts/2011-11-29-towards-a-more-agile-government.md

 #### i.
 Price directed (sealed bid) {#price-directed-sealed-bid}

-Where bids are solicited and chosen solely based on cost, traditional acquisition takes the form of price-directed or sealed bid procurement.
-[128][129]  This model does not accord with agile in that it requires precisely defined requirements in advance of solicitation.
-[129][130]  Additionally, such technical requirements crowd out many private sector firms and spawn a government-specific industry that limits competition and available resources.
-[130][131]
+Where bids are solicited and chosen solely based on cost, traditional acquisition takes the form of price-directed or sealed bid procurement.[^128]  This model does not accord with agile in that it requires precisely defined requirements in advance of solicitation.[^129]  Additionally, such technical requirements crowd out many private sector firms and spawn a government-specific industry that limits competition and available resources.[^130]

 #### ii.
 Competitive negotiations {#competitive-negotiations}

-A negotiated procurement model allows contracting agencies to solicit proposals, similar to the price-directed model.
-[131][132] Unlike the price-directed model, however, bids are not sealed and agencies are permitted to discuss deficiencies with firms, which may then resubmit their bids.[[132]][133]  Nevertheless, the negotiated procurement model still requires the agency to outline technical specifications up front, making it incompatible with agile methods.
+A negotiated procurement model allows contracting agencies to solicit proposals, similar to the price-directed model.[^131] Unlike the price-directed model, however, bids are not sealed and agencies are permitted to discuss deficiencies with firms, which may then resubmit their bids.[[132]][133]  Nevertheless, the negotiated procurement model still requires the agency to outline technical specifications up front, making it incompatible with agile methods.

 #### iii.
 Technology/Conceptual Negotiated Sourcing {#technologyconceptual-negotiated-sourcing}

 Technology or conceptual negotiated sourcing is a two-phase model.
-First the contracting agency awards the initial phase of design and conception to multiple competing bidders through multiple small-dollar, short-term contracts.
-[132][134]  The agency then selects its preferred plan from among the submissions and continues with the procurement as if it were a sealed bid.
-[133][135]  This approach is not ideal from an agile perspective, as it lengthens the time for which major resources are committed and delays prototyping until multiple firms can submit project plans.
-[134][136]  This approach is also less efficient, as it forces the Government to fund parallel development and planning efforts.
-[135][137]  For the federal IT procurement to better embrace innovation, change is needed.
+First the contracting agency awards the initial phase of design and conception to multiple competing bidders through multiple small-dollar, short-term contracts.[^132]  The agency then selects its preferred plan from among the submissions and continues with the procurement as if it were a sealed bid.[^133]  This approach is not ideal from an agile perspective, as it lengthens the time for which major resources are committed and delays prototyping until multiple firms can submit project plans.[^134]  This approach is also less efficient, as it forces the Government to fund parallel development and planning efforts.[^135]  For the federal IT procurement to better embrace innovation, change is needed.

 #### iv.
 Engineering Selection under the Brooks Act {#engineering-selection-under-the-brooks-act}

-Under the Brooks Act, [136][138] initially intended for traditional engineering fields, agencies may use a two-phase negotiated procurement model to procure systems that may justifiably be performed by engineers.
-[137][139] In the first phase, following a solicitation, competing firms submit proposals outlining methodology and techniques.
-[138][140]  Purchasers evaluate and rank proposals based not on price but rather on each firm's unique qualifications, performance history, and likelihood of delivering a final product that meets agency needs.
-[139][141]  From these rankings, the purchasing agency generates a "short list" and requests more detailed proposals from the top-ranked firms before making a final selection.
-[140][142] Despite the engineering provision's compatibility with agile, however, contracting agencies are statutorily prohibited from using the seemingly ideal contracting vehicle when procuring software.
-[141][143]
+Under the Brooks Act, [^136] initially intended for traditional engineering fields, agencies may use a two-phase negotiated procurement model to procure systems that may justifiably be performed by engineers.[^137] In the first phase, following a solicitation, competing firms submit proposals outlining methodology and techniques.[^138]  Purchasers evaluate and rank proposals based not on price but rather on each firm's unique qualifications, performance history, and likelihood of delivering a final product that meets agency needs.[^139]  From these rankings, the purchasing agency generates a "short list" and requests more detailed proposals from the top-ranked firms before making a final selection.[^140] Despite the engineering provision's compatibility with agile, however, contracting agencies are statutorily prohibited from using the seemingly ideal contracting vehicle when procuring software.[^141]

 #### v.
 Modular Contracting {#modular-contracting}

-Section 5202 of the Information Technology Management Reform Act of 1996 (ITMRA) [142][144] encourages agency heads to use modular contracting when acquiring major information systems.
-[143][145] Designed to transform federal IT acquisitions into a results-oriented procurement system, [144][146] under modular contracting, complex systems are disaggregated into several discrete, interoperable services and procured accordingly.
-[145][147]  In order to "reduce program risk and incentivize contractor performance while meeting the government's need for timely access to rapidly changing technology," [146][148] ITMRA Section 5202 states that agencies *should "*to the maximum extent practicable" use modular contracting to acquire major systems, and *may* use modular contracting for all other systems.
-[147][149]  The Act notes that modular contracts are easier to manage, have an increased likelihood of success when implementing complex systems, mitigate risk through compartmentalization, and allow subsequent increments to take advantage of advances in technology.
-[148][150] In its traditional form, however, modular contracting still requires that specifications be known and documented prior to each module, and thus is not fully compatible with agile methods.
-[149][151]
+Section 5202 of the Information Technology Management Reform Act of 1996 (ITMRA) [^142] encourages agency heads to use modular contracting when acquiring major information systems.[^143] Designed to transform federal IT acquisitions into a results-oriented procurement system, [^144] under modular contracting, complex systems are disaggregated into several discrete, interoperable services and procured accordingly.[^145]  In order to "reduce program risk and incentivize contractor performance while meeting the government's need for timely access to rapidly changing technology," [^146] ITMRA Section 5202 states that agencies *should "*to the maximum extent practicable" use modular contracting to acquire major systems, and *may* use modular contracting for all other systems.[^147]  The Act notes that modular contracts are easier to manage, have an increased likelihood of success when implementing complex systems, mitigate risk through compartmentalization, and allow subsequent increments to take advantage of advances in technology.[^148] In its traditional form, however, modular contracting still requires that specifications be known and documented prior to each module, and thus is not fully compatible with agile methods.[^149]

 By forcing requirements to be outlined at the onset of the process, the procurement vehicles outlined above force contracting agencies to utilize outdated development methods and help to perpetuate the stereotype that government systems are overpriced, inefficient, and obsolete at the time of delivery.